-It is important to note that the general public is not able to communicate with emergency responders via radios described on this page.
+It is important to note that the general public is not able to communicate with emergency responders via radios described on this page nor are these a means to contact 911.
 Radios available to the general public are not designed to operate with radios utilized by fire, law enforcement or regional public safety agencies.

 One of the simplest and readily available radios to use is a Family Radio Service (FRS) radio.
 FRS radios do not require a license or special skills to use, are fairly inexpensive and provide adequate coverage for communication within a neighborhood.
 The typical range for FRS radios is between 1-2 miles with the fixed antenna.
 Depending on terrain and topography, the range could be shorter or longer.
 These radios allow users to operate on one of 22 designated channels or frequencies and have a maximum power level of 2 watts of output.
 FRS radios are not able to transmit on a GMRS repeater frequency/channel (see below) but can receive these transmissions.
 If you have an FRS radio, you can listen to the Lake Oswego GMRS Repeater on Channel 17 with a privacy code of 18.

 A FRS radio is ideal for the average homeowner to have on hand in the event of an emergency.
 The Lake Oswego Fire Department suggests that you should have at least one FRS radio in your 72-hour emergency supply kit.

 Many neighborhood associations, through a City of Lake Oswego Neighborhood Enhancement Grant program have purchased Motorola T600 FRS radios for use by neighborhood residents during a natural disaster.
 While there are other radios readily available, these radios have been evaluated to have satisfactory performance to share information within their immediate neighborhood.